 Mount Bromo Sunrise and Kawah Ijen Blue Flames Without a Tour

 The hiking trips to view both the Mount Bromo sunrise and Kawah Ijen blue flames in eastern Java are amongst the island’s most sought-after experiences given the relative ease of accessing the volcanos and the fantastic views from both the craters and the viewpoints around Bromo.
+We did both after relaxing for a while on the Karimunjawa islands, where we had spent a few lovely days chilling away in the tropical vibes.

 Peering into the crater of the active Mount Bromo, which is part of the Bromo Tengger Semeru National Park, is surely an exhilarating experience, but the more beautiful views and postcard picture shots of the Mount Bromo sunrise can be seen from the viewpoints around the caldera.
+Another spectacular volcano sunrise experience in Indonesia, is that over Mount Kelimutu and the tri-coloured lakes in Flores.

 On the other hand, there is Kawah Ijen.
 Besides being known for the Kawah Ijen blue flames, visible in the early hours of the morning at the bank of the crater, the volcano is also famous for its turquoise crater lake reputed to be largest acidic crater lake in the world (so don’t not fall into it!)